fj-sh/ratbitesback/content/blog/ruby-module/index.md

 ---
-title: "[Ruby] Understanding the module"
+title: "A Beginner's Guide to Modules in Ruby"
 date: "2020-01-09T02:01:01.284Z"
 category: "dev"
 description: "How to use Ruby module"